RedstoneFiend/VotifierAndListener/README.markdown

-# GraniteVotifierListener
+# VotifierAndListener

-GraniteVotifierListener is a Granite plugin whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
-GraniteVotifierListener creates a *lightweight* server that waits for connections by Minecraft server lists and uses a simple protocol to get the required information.
-GraniteVotifierListener is *secure*, and makes sure that all vote notifications are delivered by authentic top lists.
+VotifierAndListener (Val) is a Granite plugin whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
+Val creates a *lightweight* server that waits for connections by Minecraft server lists and uses a simple protocol to get the required information.
+Val is *secure*, and makes sure that all vote notifications are delivered by authentic top lists.

-## Configuring GraniteVotifierListener
+## Configuring VotifierAndListener

-Votifier configures itself the first time it is run.
+Val configures itself the first time it is run.

-If you want to customize Votifier, simply the edit `./plugins/votifier/config.yml` file.
+If you want to customize Val, simply the edit `./plugins/votifier/config.yml` file.

 ## Writing Vote Listeners